alexcroox/R3/README.md

 # Arma 3 After Action Replay Addon

-Server Side addon for capturing unit movement to a database for After Action Replays on a website.
+Server Side addon for capturing unit movement and behaviour to a database for After Action Replays on a website.

 ### WIP